Bedrock-OSS/bedrock-wiki/docs/commands/derangement-function.md

 | 9                      | 133,496                      |
 | 10                     | 1,334,961                    |

-The number of derangements increases rapidly as the number of elements grows.
+The number of derangement possibilities increases rapidly as the number of elements grows.

 ## Steps Involved in This Method